mtigas/dump1090-stream-parser/Readme.md

                         broadcast.
 Defaults to localhost -p PORT, --port PORT  The port broadcasting in SBS-1 BaseStation format.
                         Defaults to 30003
-  -d DATABASE, --database DATABASE
-                        The location of a database file to use or create.
-                        Defaults to adsb_messages.db
   --buffer-size BUFFER_SIZE
                         An integer of the number of bytes to read at a time from the stream.
 Defaults to 100